ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ### Average Score

 This seeding method averages each team’s scores on all maps.
-Typically, scores are first normalised, meaning that they are divided by the [mod multipliers](/wiki/Gameplay/Game_modifier/Mod_multiplier) specified on the map, before averaging.
-(For example, scores on an osu! map played with Hard Rock in ScoreV2 would be divided by 1.1.)
+Typically, scores are first normalised.
 Teams are then seeded in order of this average, with the highest average receiving seed 1.

 The average score for a team is given by